bowo-prasetyo/forkbuild/docs/Principles.md

 The same validator runs from file import, server receipt, published-world loading, and test suites.
 The validation result is the same regardless of context.

+Publishing creates an immutable snapshot, not a boolean flag (0.2.3).
+A Publication represents a specific point-in-time capture of a Document, stored immutably and independently.
+Editing the source document after publishing never modifies the publication.
+Unpublishing removes the publication without touching the source.
+This separation is what makes read-only published worlds, spatial placement, and collaboration possible without conflating "what is being edited" with "what has been released."